noelmcloughlin/salter/README.rst

     curl -o salter.sh https://raw.githubusercontent.com/saltstack-formulas/salter/master/salter.sh && sudo bash salter.sh add bootstrap && sudo bash salter.sh add salter

+User
+====
+The '-u username' option is never required on MacOS.
+On Linux, its required for "Developer-type" software (IDEs, etc).
+When in doubt pass the '-u username' argument, when it makes sense.

 Usage Examples
 ==============

 The '-u username' option is never required on MacOS.
 On Linux, its required for "Developer-type" software (IDEs, etc).
-When in doubt pass the '-u username' arguments, where it makes sense.
+When in doubt pass the '-u username' argument, when it makes sense.

 Add profiles on Linux::